Skip to content

 The REAL ID Act enforcement deadline at TSA checkpoints landed on May 7, 2025.
 A year in, the rules are settled, the acceptable-ID list is stable, and the mobile driver's license rollout has picked up speed.
 The remaining confusion is mostly about which alternatives still work and what happens at the checkpoint without a compliant card.

 This guide covers what changed at airports in 2026, which IDs TSA accepts, how mobile driver's licenses fit in, and what travelers should expect at the checkpoint without a REAL ID.
 For the broader airport security picture, see fake IDs and airport security.
+For the full picture of how the May 2025 deadline reshaped ID checks at federal and non-federal venues, see REAL ID enforcement after May 2025.

 What the REAL ID Act Requires